 Playing on powerhouse teams under legendary coach Jesse Haddock, Inman helped the Demon Deacons to three straight Atlantic Coast Conference titles and top-three NCAA finishes in 1968 and 1969.
 His college teammates included future PGA Tour standouts Lanny Wadkins and Leonard Thompson.

 He graduated from Wake Forest in 1970 with a bachelor’s degree in history and turned pro in 1972.

-Inman, 64 and his wife, Nancy, reside in Marietta, Ga., and have three children: Craig, Sally and Kate.
-His younger brother, John Inman, is a two-time winner on the PGA Tour and former head coach of North Carolina.
+Inman, 68, and his wife, Nancy, reside in Marietta, Ga., and have three children: Craig, Sally and Kate.
+His younger brother, John Inman, is a two-time winner on the PGA Tour, current member of the Champions Tour and former head coach at North Carolina.